 Marceline in Linn County, Missouri — The American Midwest (Upper Plains)

 Location.
-39° 42.902′ N, 92° 56.962′ W. Marker is in Marceline, Missouri, in Linn County.
-Marker is on Ritchie Avenue east of Main Street, on the left when traveling east.
+39° 43.953′ N, 92° 56.647′ W. Marker is in Marceline, Missouri, in Linn County.
 Touch for map.
-Locomotive and markers are in Ripley Park.
+Marker is along the trail leading from the parking lot to The Happy Place replica, on the former Disney homestead, located off Broadway about 150 feet west of Missouri Avenue (Missouri Highway 5).
 Marker is in this post office area: Marceline MO 64658, United States of America.

 Also see . . .

 1. Walt Disney Hometown Museum.
 (Submitted on July 29, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Just Disney.
 (Submitted on July 29, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Categories. • Animals • Entertainment • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 29, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 268 times since then and 2 times this year.
 Photos: 1, 2. submitted on July 29, 2013, by William Fischer, Jr. of Scranton, Pennsylvania.